-It's a beautifully designed camera that is the perfect analog compliment to my modern silver and black Fujifilm X100V.
+It's a beautifully designed camera that is the perfect analog compliment to my modern silver and black Fujifilm X100V (but shop the latest X100VI for a new model!).
 And it pairs perfectly with a nicely worn leather strap, like this one from Clever Supply Co.

 Full transparency — I like to wear this camera around my neck, tourist style, as it draws the attention of photographers and non-photographers alike.
 It's been a conversation piece everywhere I go.